 As David Mhim wrote in his epic Ranking your local business post series: “”Being active” on social media isn’t really going to help with your local search visibility.
 And even if you’re wildly popular on social media, it’s unlikely that popularity will translate directly into higher local search rankings.
 You should primarily focus your social media efforts on engaging your customers with interesting content, promotions (if relevant), and polls and conversations that will increase their affinity for your brand.
 You can promote your website to a degree, but generally speaking, improvements in your local rankings will come from other factors.”

 Local SEO is also off-page SEO

 Local SEO is essential if you’re business is locally oriented.
 For local businesses, part of the off-page SEO is really in-person SEO.
 Word-of-mouth marketing plays a big role in getting people to your business.
-Not just that, happy customers can leave reviews online that Google – and potential other customers – can use to see how well you are doing.
+Not just that, happy customers can leave reviews online that Google – and other potential customers – can use to see how well you are doing.

 Off-page SEO is an integral part of your SEO strategy

 As we’ve shown, off-page SEO supplements on-page SEO.
 Both go hand in hand.
 You need to focus on your link building, branding and appearance efforts to make the most of your SEO.
-You can optimize your site all you want, but if isn’t perceived as a quality destination for people, you won’t do well.
+You can optimize your site all you want, but if it isn’t perceived as a quality destination for people, you won’t do well.

 Read more: The ultimate guide to content SEO »